 Become the authority on how to live on $50 or less per day in Southeast Asia.
 Or be the family with kids that home schools them in the Caribbean.
 Or be the expert on luxury travel in Spain and Portugal.

-As you add more content to your website, you can get it to start paying you for your adventures.
+As you add more content to your Money-Making Website, you can get it to start paying you for your adventures.
 Earn perks — like free hotel nights, multi-course meals, or tours — in exchange for writing about them.

 You can also get paid for promoting travel destinations through affiliate programs.

 For example, if you love staying at Marriott Hotels, you can write about your favorite stay.
 Link to their network with a special link that tracks the traffic coming from your website to theirs.
 If someone uses your link to book their stay, Marriott will pay you a fee for bringing them the business.

 You can also put ads to travel booking networks like Hotels.com or Trip Advisor.
 When readers click your ads and book a trip, the networks will credit part of that booking to you.
 They will send you a check or direct deposit when you earn enough credits (usually around $50).

 3. Bring your remote writing work with you

 You don’t need to write in the travel industry to write from wherever you desire to be.